inveniosoftware/invenio/docs/quickstart.rst

 .. code-block:: shell

-  (my-repository-venv)$ cd ..  # switch back to the parent directory (my-repository-venv)$ cookiecutter gh:inveniosoftware/cookiecutter-invenio-datamodel --checkout v3.0
+  $ cd ..  # switch back to the parent directory
+  $ cookiecutter gh:inveniosoftware/cookiecutter-invenio-datamodel --checkout v3.0
   # ...fill in the fields...

 For the purposes of this guide, our data model folder is `my-datamodel`.